MaxRocamora/MayaShaderLibrary/docs/install.rst

 - Download/clone MayaShaderLibrary_ repository from gitHub.
 - If you are not familiar with gitHub, download this `zip file`_

-- Copy/Paste or Unzip the contents into your preferred scripts location.
+- Copy/Paste or Unzip the contents into your preferred scripts location, or your maya scripts folder.

 .. _MayaShaderLibrary: https://github.com/MaxRocamora/MayaShaderLibrary
 .. _zip file: https://github.com/MaxRocamora/MayaShaderLibrary/zipball/master